grip-on-software/monetdb-import/Database_structure.md

         a Review tab beside the description, or '0' if it is not filled in.
 Updated by reviewing developers to check whether the story is complete enough to start with it or that an issue is fixed.
-    -   **story_points** - DECIMAL: The number of points assigned to a story after the developers meet in a refinement and determine the difficulty of the story.
+    -   **story_points** - DECIMAL(5,2): The number of points assigned
+        to a story after the developers meet in a refinement and determine the difficulty of the story.
 If not yet set, then this is NULL.
-        Maximum value is 100 and one digit after the decimal point is allowed.
+Maximum value is 100 and two digits after the decimal point is allowed.
     -   **resolution_date** - TIMESTAMP: The time at which the issue was marked as resolved.
 This may be manually adjusted, but should match roughly with the time at which a change is made to mark